Pfizer COVID-19 vaccine appointments are available to our patients. Sign up for Connect today to schedule your vaccination.

 ● Seborrheic dermatitis (dandruff)

-We offer a variety of specialized cosmetic procedures for the specific needs of patients with more heavily pigmented skin.
+We offer specialized cosmetic procedures for the specific needs of patients with more heavily pigmented skin.
 Our patients appreciate our meticulous and culturally sensitive care.

-● Neurotoxins (ex: Botox, Dysport, Xeomin) and injectable fillers (ex: Juvederm, Restylane, Belotero, Radiesse) for facial volume loss and wrinkles
+● Neurotoxins (Botox, Dysport, Jeuveau) and injectable fillers (Juvéderm, Restylane, Belotero, Revanesse Versa) for facial volume loss and wrinkles

-● Chemical peels for: acne scarring, uneven skin pigmentation, skin rejuvenation
+● Chemical peels for acne, uneven skin pigmentation and skin rejuvenation

-● Microneedling for: acne scarring, uneven skin pigmentation, skin rejuvenation
+● Microneedling for acne scarring, uneven skin pigmentation and skin rejuvenation

-● Removal of unwanted skin growths (dermatosis papulosa nigra, seborrheic keratoses, skin tags, skin cysts)
+● Removal of unwanted skin growths (skin tags, dermatosis papulosa nigra, seborrheic keratoses, cherry angiomas, skin cysts)

-● Platelet Rich Plasma Injections for Hair Loss
+● Platelet Rich Plasma (PRP) injections for hair loss

 We look forward to meeting you and addressing your concerns!